 As mentioned above, there's plenty of choice when it comes to choosing a credit card.
 So check out our list of card types below to decide which plastic is worthy of a spot in your wallet:

 Balance transfer credit card: Have you racked up some debt on your current plastic?
-Then you could apply for a balance transfer credit card that allows you to roll your existing debt over to a new balance transfer card with a zero percent interest rate.
-However, the same principle applies as with an intro rate credit card, as the 0% balance transfer rate offer will only be available for a set period of time from 3 to 24 months depending on the card.
-If you still have debt to repay after this period the rate will revert back to the standard purchase rate or even the cash advance rate, which can be as high as 23% (ouch).
-So make sure you work out how much you will need to repay each month, using Mozo's credit card debt payments calculator, to ensure you blast the debt within the balance transfer term.
-Also be aware that the balance transfer rate only applies to the existing debt you transfer to the card, not to any new purchases you make using the card, and that if you have taken advantage of a BT offer to transfer debt, you won't get the advantage of any interest free days on new purchases until your balance is completely paid off.
+Then you could apply for a balance transfer credit card.
+This would allow you to roll your existing debt over to a new balance transfer card with a zero percent interest rate.
+Just remember, the 0% balance transfer rate offer will only be available for a set period of time from 6 to 36 months according to the Mozo database.
+Also keep in mind, if you still have debt to repay after this 0% period the rate will revert back to the standard purchase rate or even the cash advance rate, which can sometimes be higher than 25% (ouch).
+So make sure you work out how much you will need to repay each month, using Mozo's credit card debt payments calculator, to set yourself up to blast the debt within the balance transfer term.
+Be aware that the balance transfer rate only applies to the existing debt you transfer to the card, not to any new purchases you make using the card.
+And if you have taken advantage of a BT offer to transfer debt, you won't get the advantage of any interest free days on new purchases until your balance is completely paid off.
 For this reason balance transfer credit cards are often best used only to pay off an existing debt, not for new spending.

 Interest free credit card: If you intend to purchase some big ticket items in the near future and need some breathing space to pay them off, you could opt for a credit card with a zero interest “honeymoon” period.
-Interest free credit cards usually mean you'll get a 0% interest rate on purchases for an introductory period of anywhere between 3 - 12 months, however once the intro term has come to an end the purchase interest rate will then revert to a higher rate.
+Interest free credit cards usually mean you'll get a 0% interest rate on purchases for an introductory period of anywhere between 6 - 17 months, according to the Mozo database.
+However, once the intro term has come to an end the purchase interest rate will then revert to a higher rate.
 So if you go for an intro rate card make sure it not only has a competitive “honeymoon” rate but a low revert rate as well.
-That said, interest free credit cards are generally well-suited to conscientious spenders who can commit to paying off their purchases before the interest free period ends and who won't be tempted by the 0% rate into buying more things than they really need.
+That being said, interest free credit cards are generally well-suited to conscientious spenders who can commit to paying off their purchases before the interest free period ends and who won't be tempted by the 0% rate into buying more things than they really need.

 No annual fee credit card: If you're someone who really only uses your credit card as a convenient payment method, doesn't value perks like rewards programs and diligently pays off your card balance in full each month, your credit card match could be a no annual fee credit card.
 You won't need to ensure the interest rate is also ultra-low, because there's no need to worry about being hit with interest when you pay your credit card bill in full and on time each month.
 There are some no annual fee credit cards on the market that do offer rewards programs and other perks, but for the most part these cards are no frills options suitable for those who don't want to have to pay a fee for the privilege of owning a credit card.